 On 4 September 2014, QNB acquired 12.5 per cent. (taking into account the convertible preference shares acquired by QNB) of Ecobank, a leading pan-African bank.
 QNB later acquired an additional 11.0 per cent. on 15 September 2014, increasing the total stake held by QNB to 23.5 per cent. (taking into account the convertible preference shares acquired by QNB).
 Subsequently, in October 2014, Nedbank exercised its right to increase its stake in Ecobank to 20 per cent., reducing QNB's stake to 19.4 per cent. (taking into account the convertible preference shares held by QNB).
-The acquisitions have enabled the QNB Group to become a significant shareholder of Ecobank, whilst strengthening the partnership with the bank.
-The QNB Group believes the acquisition is a fundamental step towards achieving QNB's long term strategic vision (See "Strategy").
+In January 2015, QNB increased its stake in Ecobank in various tranches, resulting in QNB holding a stake of 20.0 per cent. in Ecobank (taking into account the convertible preference shares held by QNB).
+On 13 October 2016, QNB excercised its option to convert its preference shares in Ecobank into ordinary shares.
+The acquisitions have enabled the QNB Group to become a significant shareholder of Ecobank, while strengthening the partnership with the bank.
+The QNB Group believes the acquisition is a fundamental step towards achieving QNB's long-term strategic vision (See "Strategy").